czakdesign/website/animations/concepts.md

 ## AnimatedBuilder

-`AnimatedBuilder` is used for complex, explicit widgets where an animation is included in a larger build function.
+`AnimatedBuilder` is used for explicit widgets where an animation is included in a larger build function.
+AnimatedBuilder creates a widget that can be animated by the controller.
 Use `AnimatedBuilder` widget to describe an animation as part of a build method for another widget.

 ## AnimatedContainer
 The `AnimatedContainer` is a container that gradually changes its values over a period of time.
 The `AnimatedContainer` automatically animates between the old and new values of properties when they change using the specified `curve` and `duration`.
 Properties that are null are not animated.  <br>